Promoting transparency for better pension outcomes

 The GPTB focuses on the transparency and quality of public disclosures with quality relating to the completeness, clarity, information value and comparability of disclosures.

-The overall country benchmark scores were derived from an equal weighting of four factors: governance and organisation; performance; costs; and responsible investing.
-188 questions were asked and 14,100 individual data points were analysed.
+The overall country benchmark scores were derived from an equal weighting over four factors, 185 questions asked, and 13,875 individual data points analysed.
+The four factors are governance and organisation, performance, costs and responsible investing.

-Five elements were examined across the cost factor, with 57 questions analysed across the components of: total fund cost disclosures; asset class level disclosures; external management fee disclosures; transaction costs; and member service cost disclosures.
+Five Elements were examined, with 41 questions analysed across the components of: total fund disclosures; asset class/option level disclosure; external management fees disclosure; transaction costs; and member service cost disclosures.

-The assessment of governance and organization disclosures included 34 questions organised across four components: governance structure and mission; board competencies and qualifications; compensation, HR and organisation; and organisational strategy.
+The assessment of governance and organisation disclosures included 35 questions organised across four components: governance structure and mission; board competencies and qualifications; compensation, HR and organisation; and organisational strategy.

-Performance scores were based on up to 43 questions across seven criteria: total fund (or investment option) returns and value added; asset class returns and value added; clarity and quality of return and benchmark disclosures; asset mix and portfolio composition disclosures; explanation of risk management policies and specific risk disclosures; explanation of key results and outlook; member service goals, plans and service level reporting; and funded status disclosure discussion of assumptions and risks.
+Performance scores were based on up to 46 questions across seven criteria: Total fund (or investment option) returns and value added; asset class returns and value added; clarity and quality of return and benchmark disclosures; asset mix and portfolio composition disclosures; explanation of risk management policies and specific risk disclosures; explanation of key results and outlook; member service goals, plans, and service level reporting; funded status disclosure discussion of assumption and risks.

 Select a factor